Homomorphic encryption and some black box attacks: Abstract

 \section{Abstract}

-In the present paper, we study homomorphic encryption \cite{fontaine09.41} as an area where principal ideas of black box algebra are particularly transparent.
-This paper is a compressed summary of some principal definitions and concepts in the approach to the black box algebra being developed by the authors \cite{BY2017}.
-We suggest that black box algebra could be useful in cryptanalysis of homomorphic encryption schemes, and that homomorphic encryption is an area of research where cryptography and black box algebra may benefit from exchange of ideas.
+This paper is a compressed summary of some principal definitions and concepts in the approach to the black box algebra being developed by the authors \cite{BY2020-sl2,BY2014,BY2018}.
+We suggest that black box algebra could be useful in cryptanalysis of homomorphic encryption schemes \cite{fontaine09.41}, and that homomorphic encryption is an area of research where cryptography and black box algebra may benefit from exchange of ideas. \keywords{homomorphic encryption \and black box groups \and probabilistic methods.}